futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Genre deep-dive: Drum & Bass",
       "explanation": "Exploring genre archetypes widens your sonic palette and sharpens rhythmic instincts.", "practice": [
-        "Analyse two classic DnB tracks for bass and drum patterns", "Recreate one pattern in your DAW each week" ],
+        "Analyze 2 classic DnB tracks for bass/drum patterns: trains your ear for genre-defining rhythm and energy.", "Recreate one DnB pattern in your DAW each week: translates analysis into hands-on skill you can reuse."
+      ],
       "goal": "Begin a DnB remix of Track 1 by day 120", "course_rec": {